ericoporto/ags-manual-wiki/acintro6.md

 **NOTE:** For character graphics, make sure you import graphics that are a suitable size for the game backgrounds.
-For example, don't import a 320x200-sized image for your character, since it will take up the whole screen.
-A good size would be about 20x50 pixels.
-This will look really small in the Import window, but your game runs at a much lower resolution so it'll look much larger.
+For example, don't import a 320x200-sized image for your character if your game resolution is 320x200.
+A good size for games with this size of screen resolution would be about 20x50 pixels.

 ![](images/icon_info.gif)